SamBurgess93/GamerHub/README.md

 **As a first time user, I want to:**

 1. Easily understand the main purpose of the website.
-2. Navigate through the ste with ease
+2. Navigate through the site with ease
 3. Be able to register and create my own account.